By Arwa Lodhi

+We might have saved the best for last!
 This exceptional oil, first used by ancient Hindu and Egyptian societies, contains an extraordinarily high content of antioxidants.
 Moringa Oil (or Ben oil, as it is sometimes called) is obtained by pressing the seeds of the Moringa oilefera tree.
 Moringa oil can be used in cooking as well as beauty products.

 Benefits: The strong antioxidant properties protect the skin from sun damage and ageing.
 Both the fatty acid profile and antioxidant content can diminish the appearance of wrinkles, lighten skin tone, and deeply moisturise the skin and may be applied either during the daytime or night.
 Some people use this oil for post-acne marks, which actually tend to fade much quicker due to these skin-refining properties in the oil.
 Psoriasis and Eczema sufferers may find some relief with this oil, too.